 Wide Color Gamut (WCG)

-The expanded color reproduction abilities of a 4K Ultra HD TV — closer than ever to what we see in a digital cinema.
+These are the expanded color reproduction abilities of a 4K Ultra HD TV, which arecloser than ever to what we see in a digital cinema.
 By approaching the Digital Cinema Initiative’s P3 color specification, a 4K UHD TV can produce billions more colors than a 1080p HD TV.

 A layer of film loaded with tiny nano-crystal semiconductors that is placed in a TV’s display panel to help produce a wider array of colors.
 Quantum dots work by altering the light coming from a TV’s backlighting system before it is passed through the TV’s color filter.